 Why isn't the consultation free?

 Our consultations are designed to be valuable to our clients.
-We give accurate and honest answers to your questions and with our more than twenty years of combined experience, can offer you real solutions to your problems.
+We give accurate and honest answers to your questions.
+With more than twenty years of experience, we can offer you real solutions to your problems.
 The attorneys prepare in advance for your case by reviewing any submitted documentation as time permits and reviewing your intake submission.
-Our time is very limited and we are very busy helping our clients, so this time is valuable to our clients and to our attorneys.
 When you finish your consultation, you should have all your questions addressed and wherever possible you will be presented with legal options.
 These complex areas of law require a vast amount of experience and knowledge in order to assess properly, and we are proud to offer this valuable service to those who pay $350 for a consultation.
-Most of those who come in for consultations are very satisfied with the experience.
+Our time is limited since we are already busy helping our current clients, so this time is valuable to our clients and to our attorneys.
+Those who come in for consultations are typically very satisfied with the experience.

 How do I give documents in advance of the consultation?